Bourbon Stout Cherries

 - ½ lbs Bing cherries, pitted

-- Add the bourbon, sugar, stout and vanilla bean to a saucepan.
+- Add the bourbon, sugar, and stout to a saucepan.
 Simmer until sugar has dissolved.

 - Add the cherries to a re-sealable jar, pour bourbon/beer mixture over the cherries.
 Allow to sit at room temperature for one hour.
 Seal and refrigerate for at least two days before serving.